open/close all folders

 - The Bad Guys Are Cops: He controls the police in New Orleans, and coordinates it with the gangster militias.

-- Corrupt Politician: Rules much like a Third World strongman.
+- Corrupt Politician: To an absurd degree.
+He rules much like a Third World strongman.

 - Dirty Communists: Like most "New South" sub-factions, his regime is this, though more African-flavored than Soviet.